Overview

 The following command creates the tarball for our running example:

 Upload your tarball to Moodle.
-Every team member has to do this!
-In our example: Team Bach and Schiller is ready to submit submission_22_10_24_bach_schiller.tar.xz.
+Every team member must upload the file.
+In our example: Team Bach and Schiller is ready to submit submission_25_10_20_bach_schiller.tar.xz.
 Now, Bach logs in to Moodle and uploads the file.
 Further, Schiller logs in to Moodle and uploads the file as well.